percona/everest-doc/docs/release-notes/Percona-Everest-1.4.0-(2024-12-15).md

 === "Helm charts"
     ### Simplify your Percona Everest deployments with Helm

-    We are excited to announce the launch of Helm charts in Percona Everest 1.4.0.[Helm charts](https://helm.sh/) simplify the deployment process by packaging all necessary resources and configurations, making them ideal for automating and managing installations in Kubernetes environments.
+    We are excited to announce the launch of Helm charts in Percona Everest 1.4.0.
+[Helm charts](https://helm.sh/) simplify the deployment process by packaging all necessary resources and configurations, making them ideal for automating and managing installations in Kubernetes environments.

     Percona Helm charts can be found in [percona/percona-helm-charts]( https://github.com/percona/percona-helm-charts/tree/main/charts/everest) repository in Github.